Proposed locations for Atlantis: Morocco

-According to Michael Hübner, Atlantis core region was located in South-West Morocco at the Atlantic Ocean.
-In his papers an approach to the analysis of Plato's dialogues Timaeus and Critias is described.
+According to Michael Hübner, Atlantis' core region was located in South-West Morocco at the Atlantic Ocean.
+In his papers, an approach to the analysis of Plato's dialogues Timaeus and Critias is described.
 By means of a hierarchical constraint satisfaction procedure, a variety of geographically relevant indications from Plato's accounts are used to infer the most probable location of Plato's Atlantis Nesos.
 The outcome of this is the Souss-Massa plain in today's South-West Morocco.
 This plain is surrounded by the High Atlas, the Anti-Atlas, the Sea of Atlas (Atlantis Thalassa, today's Atlantic Ocean).
-Because of this isolated position, Hübner argued, this plain was called Atlantis Nesos, the Island of Atlas by ancient Greeks before the Greek Dark Ages.
-The Amazigh (Berber) People actually call the Souss-Massa plain island.
-Of major archaeological interest is the fact that in the North-West of the Souss-Massa plain a large annular caldera-like geomorphologic structure was discovered.
+Because of this isolated position, Hübner argued, this plain was called Atlantis Nesos, the Island of Atlas, by ancient Greeks before the Greek Dark Ages.
+The Amazigh (Berber) people actually call the Souss-Massa plain island.
+Of major archaeological interest is the fact that in the northwest of the Souss-Massa plain a large annular caldera-like geomorphologic structure was discovered.
 This structure has almost the dimensions of Plato's capital of Atlantis and is covered with hundreds of large and small prehistoric ruins of different types.
 These ruins were made out of rocks coloured red, white and black.
-Hübner also shows possible harbour remains, an unusually geomorphological structure, which applies to Plato's description of roofed over docks, which were cut into red, white and black bedrock.
+Hübner also shows possible harbour remains, an unusually geomorphological structure, which applies to Plato's description of "roofed over docks, which were cut into red, white and black bedrock".
 These 'docks' are located close to the annular geomorphological structure and close to Cape Ghir, which was named Cape Heracles in antiquity.
-Hübner also argued, that Agadir is etymologically related to the semitic g-d-r and probably to Plato's Gadir.
-The semitic g-d-r means enclosure, fortification and sheep fold.
-The meaning of enclosure, sheep fold corresponds to the Greek translation of the name Gadeiros (Crit.
-114b) which is Eumelos = Rich in Sheep.
+Hübner also argued that Agadir is etymologically related to the semitic g-d-r and probably to Plato's Gadir.
+The semitic g-d-r means 'enclosure', fortification' and 'sheep fold'.
+The meaning of 'enclosure', 'sheep fold' corresponds to the Greek translation of the name Gadeiros (Crit.
+114b) which is Eumelos = 'rich in sheep'.